christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Religion was the technology that the Ptolemaic dynasty used to control the vast and disparate populations they ruled and they created religions in every single conquered land.
 They would take local customs and create a syncretic man-god representing the Ptolemaic pharaoh (the principle of 'Interpretatio Graeca').
 This system had one primary function: to psychologically pacify conquered populations and prevent unified rebellion.
 They would package these religions as sects of local religions because getting people to abandon their religions for a new one is an impossible task.
 However, there are thousands of sects of major religions today, many with different prophets (e.g., Christianity as Judaism's "fulfillment").

 Beyond the surface-level imperial fiction, all these Alexandrian School religions contained the same psychological weapon at their core: centralized texts and priesthoods which makes a population easier to control through proxy (up until the Protestant Reformation most of the European population was illiterate.
 Then the church kept scripture in Latin, which only clergy could read.
 Reproducing or translating the bible was punishable by death.
-This is because the bible was written for a tiny, literate priestly elite who would then control the population on behalf of kings), moral codes like submission, self-sacrifice, obedience, loyalty, divine judgment, the concept of hell, the promise of inner peace through acceptance of one’s station, and monotheism which divides the population through binary thinking, ie., the opposition between good and evil, us vs them, left vs right, etc., which destroys tribalism/collectivism by splitting the population into two opposing groups.
+This is because the bible was written for a tiny, literate priestly elite who would then control the population on behalf of kings), moral codes like submission ("turn the other cheek", "the meek shall inherit the earth", "he who raises the sword will die by the sword", etc.), self-sacrifice, obedience, loyalty, divine judgment, the concept of hell, the promise of inner peace through acceptance of one’s station, and monotheism which divides the population through binary thinking, ie., the opposition between good and evil, us vs them, left vs right, etc., which destroys tribalism/collectivism by splitting the population into two opposing groups.
 These religions were also likely designed to segment the populations by class, culture, and region to prevent unified resistance.
 For example, Mithraism was for military elites (requiring blood oaths, with a Mithraic initiate caste system and hierarchical structure).
 Serapism was for civilians (promising afterlife salvation).
 Christianity was for slaves ("turn the other cheek").

 What the reader needs to know before entering this book: